louisremi/jquery.transition.js/README.md

   - bad: `transition: all 500ms`
 - Only a single value can be used for `transition-duration`
 - `transition-delay` and `transition-timing-function` are not implemented yet.
+- the CSS properties jQuery is able to animate is limited.
+You might have to add [cssHooks](https://github.com/brandonaaron/jquery-cssHooks) to your pages to animate properties such as colors and Transforms

-[limited to]: Other selectors might work but are not tested and can be considered inneficients.
+*Other selectors might work but are not tested and can be considered inneficients.